-Kilimanjaro day 3 Lemosho route: Crossing the Shira plateau on Kilimanjaro day 3 Lemosho route is one of the easier days on the Kilimanjaro climb.
+Kilimanjaro Day 3 on the Lemosho Route will cross the Shira Plateau on Kilimanjaro.
+Day 3 on the Lemosho Route is one of the easier days on the Kilimanjaro climb.
 This day is designed to make a short jump in altitude from 3,500m/ 11,483ft. to 3,850m/ 12,631ft.
-Giving you another day to acclimatize as best you can around the critical acclimatization height of 3,500m/ 11,482ft. before pushing higher.
-After lunch we will hike up to 4,000m/ 13,123ft for additional acclimatization.
+Giving you another day to acclimatize as best you can around this critical acclimatization height, before pushing higher.
+After lunch in Shira Camp 2, you will hike up to 4,000m/ 13,123 feet for additional acclimatization.

-As you can see in the video, the route today is relatively flat as we cross the Shira plateau.
-We make the short jump in altitude of 350m/ 1,148ft.
-Kilimanjaro is made up of three volcano’s Shira, kibo (the summit) and Mawenzi.
-We first pass Shira volcano and we get an amazing sunset here at Shira camp 2.
-As we make are way around Kilimanjaro we see Mawenzi on the east side of Kilimanjaro where the Rongai route heads up Kilimanjaro.
+As you can see in the video avove, the route today is relatively flat as you cross the Shira Plateau.
+Today only makes a short jump in altitude of 350m/ 1,148 feet.
+There are three volcanoes that make up Kilimanjaro; Shira, Kibo (the summit) and Mawenzi.
+Firstly, you should be able to see the Kibo Volcano as you are driving in to Kilimanjaro National Park!
+It will be in the distance, but still in view if the weather allows.
+Secondly, you will pass the Shira Volcano today and will get an amazing sunset here at Shira Camp 2.
+Finally, as you make the way around Kilimanjaro, you will then see the Mawenzi Volcano.
+This is on the east side of Kilimanjaro, where the Rongai Route heads up Kilimanjaro.

-As the sun sets in Shira camp 2 we get great views of the Shira plateau, Shira Cathedral, out across the African plains toward Mt.
+As the sun sets in Shira camp 2 we get great views of the Shira Plateau, Shira Cathedral, and out across the African Plains, toward Mt.
 Meru in the distance.
-We will be looking back towards our hotel in Arusha and shows you how far you have come in 3 days.
+Looking back towards the hotel in Arusha will show you how far you have come in just 3 days on the mountain.

-Kilimanjaro is under estimated each year.
-50% of people fail to make the summit.
-Climbing Kilimanjaro comes down to how you adapt to the lack of oxygen.
+Kilimanjaro is under estimated every year.
+40% of people who attempt to climb Kilimanjaro fail to make the summit each year.
+Climbing Kilimanjaro comes down to two major factors; how you adapt to the lack of oxygen and how much training you have done.
 Your body needs time to get used to the low levels of oxygen in the atmosphere.
-If you move too high too fast your body will react poorly.
-CLICK HERE for altitude issues and how you need to acclimatize properly.
-You will get headaches, possible vomiting, fatigue, dizziness.
-This will stop you from going higher.
-It’s doesn’t matter how fit you are.
-You need 8 days to give Kilimanjaro the respect it deserves and give yourself the best chance at making the summit.
+Therefore, if you move too high too fast, your body will react poorly.
+CLICK HERE for information on how you need to acclimatize properly.
+You should then read more about training for Kilimanjaro.
+A minimum of 8 days on the mountain is needed to give Kilimanjaro the respect it deserves.
+Moreover, this will also give yourself the best chance at making the summit.
 We have a 98% success rate on our 8 day climbs up Kilimanjaro.

-Kilimanjaro day 3 Lemosho route has 4 hours of hiking with a distance of 6.9km
+Kilimanjaro Day 3 on the Lemosho Route has 4 hours of hiking with a distance of 6.9km/ 3.8 miles.